bierschi/ExpiryService/README.md

 - Receive notifications when services expires
 - Provides an API interface to dynamically update provider data
 - Get mail or telegram notifications
-- Supports Provider AldiTalk and Netzclub
+- Currently Provider AldiTalk and Netzclub are supported

 ## Installation